daryllcapistrano/skate-referee/README.md

 # SKATE REFEREE

-This App will keep track of your score as you focus on beating your opponent in a game of S.K.A.T.E.
+Keep track of your score as you focus on beating your opponent in a game of S.K.A.T.E.

 Features a Random Trick Generator so you will never get stuck thinking about what to try.